The Rarest Monkeys in the World

 Silky Sifaka

-• Why it matters: Madagascar’s forests are collapsing—saving the sifaka means savingframing an entire ecosystem.
+• Why it matters: Madagascar’s forests are collapsing—savingcrimson the sifaka means saving an entire ecosystem.

-Rare3arth exists to make sure thosedisappearing stories don’t disappear quietly.
+Rare3arth exists to make sure those stories don’t disappear quietly.

 Leave a Reply